Being a sole trader comes with a lot of perks, including being your own boss, not having to deal with copious amounts of red tape, and lots more.

 We could spend all day talking about the perks of being a sole trader, but today we want to focus on one in particular: allowable expenses.

-Allowable expenses are costs that you can claim back from the HMRC.
+Allowable expenses are running costs that you don’t have to pay tax on.
 They’re a beautiful thing, but can also be a little bit sneaky as this process isn’t automatic.
 If you don’t know that something can be claimed back, you’re not going to claim for it.

 A lot of sole traders assume that some allowable expenses aren’t for them, which means there could be loads of expenses you’ve been footing the bill for that you could be been offered relief for.
 We’re here to put an end to that.